NCAR/DART/models/seir/readme.rst

   - :math:`\rho`: Average days until death,
   - :math:`\sigma`: Vaccine in-efficacy (:math:`0 \leq \sigma \leq 1`).

+Earth system models are often descritized in space.
+The state in these models represents variables at different spatial locations.
+The variables of the SEIR model describe the stage/phase of the disease and they do not have a physical location.
+To this end, techniques such as spatial localization are not applicable in this model.
+DART assumes that all 7 variables belong to the same *virtual* point in space.
+Any assimilated observation will impact all 7 variables.

 The SEIR model uses identity observations.
 Typical observations that can be assimilated
 are:

   *Recovered*, *Death* and *Vaccinated*.

+Some agencies provide data for "*Confirmed*" cases.
+This can be used to compute and assimilate the number of active (which is equivelant to quarantined) cases as shown:

+*Active/Quarantined (Q) = Confirmed - Recovered (R) - Deaths (D)*

 Initial versions of the model were tested using DART_LAB.
 This was conducted by
 **Shaniah Reece** as part of her SIParCS internship at NSF NCAR (2022).